 Specific fuel consumption improvements for diesel engines

-See how the application of ETC technology on a range of commonly used engines reduces specific fuel consumption (SFC), compared to the base model performance.
+The graph below shows how the application of ETC technology on a range of commonly used engines reduces specific fuel consumption (SFC), compared to the base model performance.
 This includes Cummins KTA50 G3 and QSK78, CAT 3516 and MTU 16V4000.

-See a more detailed example of specific fuel consumption (SFC) savings:
+Below we have shown a more detailed example of specific fuel consumption (SFC) savings:

 Read our customer case studies to see how companies have reduced fuel consumption and CO2 emissions with ETC technology.